Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/5-Consensus_Finality_slides.md

 ## Liveness vs Termination

-Earlier I described Termination as desireable, now I'm saying Liveness is desireable.
+Earlier I described Termination as desireable,<br>now I'm saying Liveness is desireable.

 Are these at odds with each other?